The Covid & Flu Vaccine Study

 +

-If you are deemed eligible for the study, and you agree to take part, your participation is expected to last approximately 26 weeks.
+If you are deemed eligible for the study, and you agree to take part, your participation is expected to last approximately 52 weeks.
 This will include:

-• A screening visit (Day 1): During the screening visit, which is expected to take up to three hours, you will attend the study site to undergo eligibility assessments.
+- A screening visit (Day 1): During the screening visit, which is expected to take up to three hours, you will attend the study site to undergo eligibility assessments.
 Upon confirmation of your eligibility, you will then be randomly assigned to a study group and administered the study vaccine or a control* on the same day.

-• Up to four follow-up phone calls.
+- Up to six follow-up phone calls.

-• Completion of electronic diary - you will be asked to download an app on your smartphone or device and enter notes about your symptoms every day for one week following your vaccination with the study vaccine.
+- Completion of electronic diary - you will be asked to download an app on your smartphone or device and enter notes about your symptoms every day for one week following your vaccination with the study vaccine.

-* For this clinical trial, there will be a control group that receives another flu vaccine.
+* For this clinical trial, there will be a control group that receives another licensed flu vaccine.
 Having a control group is crucial because it allows researchers to compare results and determine if the new combination vaccine is more effective than current options.

 Participation in this research is voluntary, and you may withdraw from the study at any time.